OPCFoundation/UA-IIoT-StarterKit/docs/setup/raspberrypi/README.md

 Execute the following commands from a shell:
 ```
 mkdir dotnet
-sudo tar zxf ./Downloads/dotnet-sdk-5.0.300-linux-arm.tar.gz -C ./dotnet/
+sudo tar zxf ./Downloads/dotnet-sdk-6.0.107-linux-arm.tar.gz -C ./dotnet/
 export DOTNET_ROOT=~/dotnet
 export PATH=$PATH:~/dotnet
-dotnet –version
+dotnet --version
 ```
-If everything installed properly the last line prints out the installed version (‘5.0.300' in this case).
+If everything installed properly the last line prints out the installed version (‘6.0.107' in this case).

-The exact TAR file name should match the current version of the .NET 5.0 SDK.
+The exact TAR file name should match the current version of the .NET 6.0 SDK.

 The following lines need to added to ~/.bashrc
 ```